jennie6151/inwiththeold/README.md

 ## Features

 * Eye catching index page
 * Authentication.
-Signup, Login and Logout functionality meaning only members who have signed up can purchase an antique
+Sign up, Login and Logout functionality meaning only members who have signed up can purchase an antique
 * Large easy to see and use search box
 * Antique and creator statistics from across the site on the homepage
 * Clear search result